Michigan Public Health Week Partnership

 Join us for Michigan Public Health Week and be a part of creating the Healthiest Nation.

-We are calling for nominations of public health professionals, community organizations and Michigan residents who have worked and excelled in one of the Hometown Health Hero themes.
+We are calling for nominations of public health professionals, community organizations and Michigan residents who have worked and excelled in one of Michigan's Hometown Health Hero themes.
 If you know a person or organization that deserves recognition as a Hometown Health Hero for their efforts to support public health and prevent diseases in their community, let us know by Feb.
-15, 2019.
+14, 2020.

 The responsibility of public health is to protect and promote the health of communities through education, policy, and assessment.
 To be successful, public health departments need the support and action of private organizations and individuals.
 When we work together, we can build healthier communities and eventually achieve our goal of being the healthiest nation.